-It is important to determine whether there are any dietary associations such as lactose-containing foods or fructose-containing foods.
+It is important to determine whether there are any potential precipitating dietary associations such as caffeine, lactose-containing foods, or fructose-containing foods.

-Exam of the abdomen is usually unremarkable.
-There may be mild and poorly localized tenderness in the RLQ and/or LLQ.
+Examination of the abdomen is usually unremarkable.
+There may be mild and poorly localized tenderness in the right lower quadrant and/or left lower quadrant.

-The diagnosis is based on the patient's history, and there are no specific diagnostic tests.
-If the patient has worrying symptoms or findings such as anemia, weight loss, or fever, then these require more thorough investigation.
+The diagnosis is based on the patient's history; there are no specific diagnostic tests.
+If the patient has worrying symptoms or findings such as anemia, weight loss, or fever, then these require thorough investigation.

 Treatment should be individualized and is dependent on the patient's predominant symptoms.

 Irritable bowel syndrome (IBS) is a chronic condition characterized by abdominal pain associated with bowel dysfunction.
 The pain is often relieved by defecation and is sometimes accompanied by abdominal bloating.
 There are no structural abnormalities to explain the pain.
 IBS occurs in about 15% of the adult population.
 The etiology is probably multifactorial, and evidence suggests motility, inflammatory, genetic, immune, psychological, and dietary components.

 Key diagnostic factors

 - alteration of bowel habits associated with pain

 - normal exam of abdomen